sebastianbirk/sebastianbirk.github.io/README.md

-# sebastianbirk.github.io
+# Description

-Repository has been created to reserve the name for a personal website.
+This repository has been created to reserve the repository name for a personal website.